Beyond the Fontaine-Wintenberger theorem: Almost mathematics revisited

 with kernel $\Sigma^+$.
-By the universal property of Serre quotients (see Tag 06XK \cite{sp}), this induces the desired embedding.
-The natural map is the one provided by Proposition \ref{embeddingcat1}(iii). \\ (ii) By Lemma \ref{almostfg}, we have an exact embedding of abelian tensor categories
+By the universal property of Serre quotients (see Tag 06XK \cite{sp}), this induces an exact faithful monoidal functor as needed.
+The natural map is the one provided by Proposition \ref{embeddingcat1}(iii). \\ (ii) By Lemma \ref{almostfg}, we have an exact faithful monoidal functor

-and clearly the definition of the natural map in (ii) is compatible with the one in (i) and the embedding $\Delta$.
-By Lemma \ref{almostfg}, if $M^a$ and $N^a$ are uniformly almost finitely generated, we have $M=(M_i)_i^a$ and $N=(N_i)_i^a$, for some uniformly finitely generated sequences of $A$-modules $M_i$ and $N_i$.
-We now conclude from part (i). \end{proof}
+Note that $S^{-1}({-})_U$ is the composition of $S^{-1}(\ulim ({-}) )$ and $\Delta$, so it is an exact faithful monoidal functor.
+Now let $M^a$ and $N^a$ be uniformly almost finitely generated.
+By Lemma \ref{almostfg}, we have $M=(M_i)_i^a$ and $N=(N_i)_i^a$, for some uniformly finitely generated sequences of $A$-modules $M_i$ and $N_i$.
+We conclude from part (i). \end{proof}

 \bc Let $A$ be an $\Oo_K$-algebra.
 Then the functor $S^{-1}({-} )_U: A^a\lmod \to S^{-1}A_U\lmod:M^a\mapsto S^{-1}M_U $ preserves and reflects short exact sequences, i.e.,